Gear Ratio Speed Calculator

 So, if you want to know how to calculate the gear ratio and the speed ratio mathematically, the equation would be:

 For example, a two-gear system featuring an input gear with teeth and an output gear with teeth would have a gear ratio of , or .
-The output speed would then be times faster (so times slower) than the input speed.
+The input speed should be times faster than the target output speed.

 The relationship between the gear ratio and the speed ratio